jclwong/ImageMagickUtil/README.md

 # ImageMagickBatchResize

-Bash script to batch resize images to specified size
+Bash script to batch resize images to specified size.
+Aspect-ratio is maintained.

 #Accepts:
 - png